dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/drawinglayer.md

 `styleId`: specifies the style by its ID.

 `mediaType`: specifies the mediaType.
-If undefined, the style applies to all `DrawingItem`s with the specified styleSelector.

 `styleSelector`: specifies a selector.
-If undefined, it means "default".
-The selector is a pact between the `DrawingLayer` and the one passing in the `DrawingItem`s.

 **Code Snippet**